red5pro/streaming-html5/static/lib/red5pro/docs/api/_media/whip-client.md

 await publisher.publish()
 ```

-The `onGetUserMedia` method - when defined on the configuration provide to a WebRTC-based Publisher - will override the internal call to `getUserMedia` in the Red5 Pro WebRTC SDK.
+The `onGetUserMedia` method - when defined on the configuration provide to a WebRTC-based Publisher - will override the internal call to `getUserMedia` in the Red5 HTML SDK.

 You can provide your own logic on how `getUserMedia` is invoked and a [Media Stream](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream) attained by setting the `onGetUserMedia` attribute to a method that conforms to the following guidelines: